 - information on where you heard about SAMBa

-The formal application will then be reviewed and selected candidates will be invited to an interview, after which a final admission decision is made.
+The formal application will be reviewed and selected candidates will be invited to an interview, after which a final admission decision is made.

 Places are usually filled by March so applications received after mid-February will only be considered if spaces are available.
 We hold regular interviews and a successful application should result in an invitation to interview within 2 weeks.

 Applicants should hold, or expect to receive both: